While the wind-down of the pandemic has meant a return to increased activity for many people, for some it’s also meant a return to more physical pain.

-This is also a great time to review any exercise material to ensure you are doing exercises correctly.
+This is also a great time to review your exercise material to ensure you are doing exercises correctly.
 It’s easy to fall into bad habits with exercises, especially with no one there to guide you.
 This is the perfect time to make sure that whatever exercises you’ve been assigned, you’re doing them correctly.

-This may sound a little funny, as medications aren’t a cure-all; however, they can absolutely help in some instances with some conditions.
+Medications aren’t a cure-all; however, they can absolutely help in some instances with some conditions.

-Non-steroidal medications (NSAIDs) like ibuprofen or naproxen, or other medications like acetaminophen (Tylenol) can help control your pain.
+Non-steroidal medications (NSAIDs) like ibuprofen or naproxen, or other medications like acetaminophen (Tylenol), can help control your pain.
 Remember to follow dose instructions on the bottle and never exceed the maximum daily limit.

 The important thing with NSAIDs is to keep a steady and appropriate dose in your system.
 Follow dosing guidelines regularly; don’t vary dosages or the times you take your medications.